Navelbine (vinorelbine)

 Vinorelbine belongs to a class of drugs called the vinca alkaloids, which act on microtubules in cells to disrupt division into new cells.[2]
 Microtubules are proteins in all cells that must align in a specific way for cells to divide successfully.

 Vinca alkaloids like vinorelbine disrupt this process, causing cancer cells to stop dividing and slowing tumor growth.
 Vinorelbine also targets other fast-growing cells in the body, including healthy cells.
-Vinorelbine was originally discovered in a plant called Madagascan periwinkle but is commercially made synthetically in the laboratory.
+Vinorelbine was originally discovered in a plant called Madagascan periwinkle but is currently made synthetically in laboratories.

 - Nausea